flatironinstitute/sciware/20_Documentation/main.md

 ## READMEs overview

-- "What is this package and wow do I get and run it?"
+- "What is this package and how do I get and run it?"

 https://github.com/danfortunato/ultraSEM